olohmann/azure-hands-on-labs/labs/05_container_orchestration_and_aks/containers_and_aks.md

 1. Now back in the cloud shell, try `kubectl get pod myapp` for a few times.
 It should eventually switch from the "ImagePullBackOff" state to "Running", which means that your pod is running the container it pulled from your private registry.

+    If this takes too long, you can as well `kubectl delete pod myapp` and then `kubectl apply -f myapp-pod.yaml` again, to speed up the process.

 1. Clean up:

     ```sh